Skip To Main Content

 Facts about District 6

-• Colorado's thirteenth largest school district with a growing English Learner population
+• Colorado's thirteenth largest school district with a growing Multilingual Learner population

 • Over 32% of students come from a home where a language other than English is spoken